billba/prague/README.md

 .subscribe(console.log); // Multiple{ results:[ Match{ value: "hi", score: .75 }, Match{ value: "hello", score: .75 }, Match{ value: "aloha", score: .70 }, ] }
 ```

-Increasing `tolerance` includes more items as the "high score".
+Increasing `tolerance` includes more items in the "high score".
 It defaults to `0`.

 Decreasing `maxResults` limits of the number of "high score" results retrieved. it defaults to `Number.POSITIVE_INFINITY`.